May 28th, 2025

 FUNdamentals of Drawing JHS & HS with Ms. Awesum

 Students will learn the fundamentals of drawing: color, value, composition, edges, pencil-work, and technique.
 Use of charcoals, sketch paper, or pencils.
 Photorealism or abstract art.
 Whatever the choice, students will unlock their creativity play, experiment, and relieve stress!
 No previous drawing experience necessary.
-This class has collaboration with the QCC Art Gallery, where students will experience the gallery, and the director will address college/career readyness for those interested in pursuing a college major and career in art.
+This class has collaboration with the QCC Art Gallery, where students will experience the gallery, and the director will address college/career readiness for those interested in pursuing a college major and career in art.
 The director will also provide students with a tour of the entire gallery and indoor and outdoor tour of the current exhibitions.

 +